-BMP 1.
-BMP 1.1: Develop and Implement Education and Outreach Program 1.1.1 De scription: Public education and outreach on stormwater impacts 1.1.2 An nual Reporting Requirements: • A list of education and outreach activities conducted during the reporting period for each high- priority water quality issue, the estimated number of people reached, and the estimated percentage of the target audience or audiences reached.
-(Year 4) 1 A list of education and outreach activities that will be conducted during the next reporting period for each high-priority water quality issue, the estimated number of people that will be reached, and the estimated percentage of the target audience or audiences that will be reached.
-1.1.3 Ye ar 3 Response: The following education and outreach activities occurred during Year 4. • Downtown Restaurants: 20% of the target audience was reached.
-There are 30 sit-down style restaurants in downtown Harrisonburg and 6 other food-related businesses (i.e. ice cream, café, and breweries) with limited food sales.
-A presentation was given to the Downtown Dining Alliance regarding the stormwater utility fee and stormwater pollution prevention techniques.
-Food Trucks: 20% of the target audience was reached.
-There are 11 food trucks in Harrisonburg with business licenses, each was sent a pollution prevention letter and poster which outlined best management practices for food trucks.
-City Schools: 20% of the target audience was reached.
+BMP 1.1: Develop and Implement Education and Outreach Program

+1.1.1 Description: Public education and outreach on stormwater impacts

+- A list of education and outreach activities conducted during the reporting period for each highpriority water quality issue, the estimated number of people reached, and the estimated percentage of the target audience or audiences reached.
+(Year 5) - A list of education and outreach activities that will be conducted during the next reporting period for each high-priority water quality issue.
+The 2018-2019 Public Education and Outreach Plan is based off new permit requirements and as such, does not include the estimated number of people that will be reached or the estimated percentage of the target audience or audiences that will be reached.

+1.1.3 Year 5 Response: The following education and outreach activities occurred during Year 5.

+- City Schools: 20% of the target audience was reached.
 Stormwater staff taught lessons to pair with school curriculums.
-Approximately 256 students were reached through these lessons, including through the Plant-A-Seed program (see BMP 2.4).
-In addition, all middle school students participate in the Trout in the Classroom program and all 7 th graders participate in the Drink, Flush, Play program.
-Staff supports these programs as needed to ensure they continue.
-Outreach and Education for the Next Reporting Period: See Appendix A for details.
-City Schools Residential Property Owners/Tenants Litter/Trash
+Approximately 120 students were reached through these lessons during the Plant-A-Seed program (see BMP 2.4).
+In addition, middle school students participate in the Trout in the Classroom program and staff attended trout releases.
+Staff supports these programs as needed to ensure they continue. - Stormwater Pollution Prevention for Residential Property Owners/Tenants: 20% of the target audience was reached.
+Educational content was pushed out through press releases, social media, and local news media outlets.
+The Stormwater and Environmental Newsletters regularly had a 40% or greater open rate.
+The Harrisonburg Stormwater Facebook Page was started in January 2018 content from the page has since reached more than 20,000 users. - Litter/Trash: The 2016-2017 Public Education and Outreach Plan stated the target audience for this activity would be determined as efforts continue.
+Setting a numerical target audience proved to be difficult.
+However, 115 college students participated in the Adopt-A-Street clean-up program, 68 volunteers participated in stream clean ups throughout the year, approximately 600 people participated in Blacks Run Clean Up Day, staff conducted 5 stream clean ups during the year, and 1 HOA was educated about littering near the stream and conducted a clean-up. - Outreach and Education for the Next Reporting Period: See Appendix A for details. - City Schools - Downtown Restaurants - Litter/Trash this reporting year have included distribution of the Water Pollution Reporting business card to encourage pollution reporting (mailings include stormwater utility fee credit approvals and illicit discharge Notice of Violation letters).
+Additional education mediums included social media, local news media, and in-person discussions.